UP Diliman Department of Computer Science: Scientific Computing Laboratory

 The Scientific Computing Laboratory (SCL) is currently headed by Adrian Roy Valdez, Ph.D.

 The research laboratory is primarily interested in the construction of mathematical models and numerical techniques for optimization, configuration and design of complex systems to better understand scientific, social scientific and engineering problems.
 It also has five research interest groups, which are Computational Systems Biology and Bioinformatics Group, Intelligent Transport Systems Group, Mathematical Informatics Group, Mathematical and Computational Finance Group, and Data Analytics Group.

 Service Science and Software Engineering Laboratory (S3)

 The Service Science and Software Engineering Laboratory (S3) is a research lab where the designs and implementations of service systems are studied, and ensures the creation of software that provide values to others.
 Research is not limited to just building the software but may also include studies relating to artificial intelligence, networks, etc., as long as products made are essential to people.

 System Modeling and Simulation Laboratory (SMSL)

 The System Modeling and Simulation Laboratory (SMSL) is a research lab where mathematics and scientific computing meet!
 Natural hazards like storm surge and landslides are modeled for early warning and risk assessments.
-We also model the post-disaster regeneration of mangroves.
+They also model the post-disaster regeneration of mangroves.
 Other recent modeling efforts were on energy functionals for protein-folding, and visible light-driven hydrogen production.